EverythingStays/EverythingStays/readme.md

 * Forced to always be online to install modules
 * Always use company-provided CDN's (while it's possible, it shouldn't be the only way)
 * Always fetching remote when it exists in LAN or local

-Let's solve these issues, one at a time.

 ### How can we fix these issues?